paul-hammant/tbd/content/alternative-branching-models/index.md

 ![](/images/mainline2.png)

 Whenever there's a bug fix there has to be a merge down to the mainline afterwards.
-There's no 'wrong' in this modified branch diagram, but you should be able to guess what the worst case branching/merging scenario is:
+There's no 'wrong' in this modified branch diagram, but you should be able to guess what the worst case branching/merging scenario is.
+In case you cannot:

 ![](/images/mainline3.png)

-**Merges and cherry picks**
+**Merges and cherry picks for the above**

-1. TODO
-1. TODO
-1. TODO
-1. TODO
-1. TODO
-1. TODO
-1. TODO
-1. TODO
+1. Release 1.1 team persuades the release 1.0 team to bring something back to Mainline early (and incomplete) before they cut their branch
+1. Release 1.1 team merges the release 1.0 work upon apparent completion
+1. Release 1.0 team merges post-release bug fixes back to Mainline
+1. Release 1.2 team persuades the release 1.1 team to bring something back to Mainline early (and incomplete) before they cut their branch
+1. Release 1.1 team merges from Mainline, to pick up #3
+1. Release 1.2 team merges the release 1.1 work upon apparent completion
+1. Release 1.1 team merges post-release bug fixes back to Mainline
+1. Release 1.2 team merges from Mainline, to pick up #7

+All of these compromises versus the planned "consecutive development of consecutive releases".
+In many cases it is worse, particular when the numbers of developers goes up.

 &#10033; Companies that choose 'Mainline' wither and die, we claim, so there's no forever.